PrismarineJS/flying-squid/doc/api.md

 #### player.entity

-The entity of the player, of type `CraftyJS.Entity`
+The entity of the player, of type `Flying-squid.Entity`

 #### player.username